The transport speed and optimal work in pulsating Frenkel-Kontorova models: Dynamics in the off-phase

-As all the terms are well defined functions on $\mathcal{X}$, we can integrate with respect to $\eta$, for $j=1$.
-Note that because of the $S$-invariance of $\eta$, the term on the left-hand side vanishes, so we have
+As all the terms are well defined functions on $\mathcal{X}$, we can integrate with respect to $\mu(t)$ for $j=1$.
+Note that because of the $S$-invariance of $\mu(t)$, the terms on the left-hand side vanish, so we have

-It now suffices to apply the Cauchy-Schwartz inequality to the right-hand side, and the fact that $|w_0(u)| <1$. \end{proof}
+It now suffices to apply the definition of $\hat{\Delta}(\mu(t))$ to the left-hand side, and the Cauchy-Schwartz inequality and $|w_0(u)| \leq 1$ to the right-hand side. \end{proof}